Milkyway1997/Neural-Decoding/README.md

 # Neural-Decoding

 This neural-decoding project is a research that I had been working on for about a year as my master's thesis topic.
+If you are interested in our research, you can look at the posters in the 'Posters' folder.

 The 'nd_lib_v3.py' file is the main library written by me.
 It contains many features, including feature scaling, data labeling, data splitting, trials averaging, PCA,